idelpivnitskiy/SimplePureWebApp/README.md

 # Simple pure java webapp

-without any frameworks

-only servlets and jsp
+Without any frameworks, only servlets and jsp.